 We are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.
 We will ensure that all our recruitment and selection practices reflect this commitment and all successful candidates will be subject to Disclosure and Barring Service checks along with other relevant employment checks.

 At least one member of the interview panel will have undergone formal safer recruitment training.
-In addition, as of Spring 2014 the Academy Trust is implementing a roll-out programme so that all staff involved in the recruitment and selection process will have undertaken the Trust's recruitment and selection training which includes equality and diversity and safeguarding considerations.
+All staff involved in the recruitment and selection process will have undertaken the Trust's recruitment and selection training which includes equality and diversity and safeguarding considerations.

 Disclosure and Barring Service Checks